Data Archiving: What It Is, How It’s Done, and the Benefits It Offers

 Hierarchical Storage Management (HSM)

-HSM is a tiered storage approach where data is automatically moved between different storage tiers based on access frequency and priority.
+HSM is a tiered storage approach where archived data is automatically moved between different storage tiers based on access frequency and priority.
 Frequently accessed data resides on high-performance storage, while less accessed data is moved to slower, less expensive storage tiers.

 Data Deduplication